 OUR FUNDERS

-The Local History Center of the Port Washington Public Library receives funding from national, state, and local government and private sources.
-They include: New York State Council on the Arts (Folk Arts program), New York Council for the Humanities, National Endowment for the Humanities, National Endowment for the Arts, Port Washington Public Library Foundation, as well as the New York State Archives and New York State Local Government Records Management Improvement Fund.
+The History Center at the Port Washington Public Library receives funding from national, state, and local government and private sources.
+They include: New York State Council on the Arts (Folk Arts program), New York Council for the Humanities, National Endowment for the Humanities, National Endowment for the Arts, the Friends of the Port Washington Public Library, the Port Washington Public Library Foundation, as well as the New York State Archives and New York State Local Government Records Management Improvement Fund.